 Now onto what I wore!

 If theres one print I’m probably not going to get tired of, it has to be stripes (and florals of course but let’s focus on stripes for now).
 I’m attracted to geometric shapes hence why I love ankara so much but stripes can be worn in so many different ways.
+My friend suggested that maybe I look into getting Replica Handbags and trying them out with this cute striped outfit.
 I was so excited when I purchased this pink and green stripe dress from Nordstrom because I knew it would immediately come in handy.

 If I could wear off the shoulder pieces everyday, I would!
 With pink and green being my favorite colors, I grabbed this dress so fast when I saw that there were only a couple left at Nordstrom.